smikitky/node-multi-integer-range/README.md

 ## Creating a _normalized_ MultiIntegerRange

 The fundamental data structure of this package is a **normalized** array of `[min, max]` tuples, as shown below.
 Here, "normalized" means the range data is in the smallest possible representation and is sorted in ascending order.
-You can denote an unbounded range using the JavaScript constant `Infinity`.
+You can denote an unbounded (aka infinite) range using the JavaScript constant `Infinity`.

 <!-- prettier-ignore -->
 ```ts